bahrus/be-observing/README.md

 Advantages of this approach:

-1. Locality of behavior, cut/copy/paste easier
+1. Total locality of behavior, cut/copy/paste easier
 2. No need for the defer, even in a site that doesn't use bundling.